 As you build out your garage gym, you’re going to realize that there are only so many differences between the straight Olympic bars that you can buy.
 However, specialty bars offer an entirely new world of experiences in terms of versatility and training effect.

-Although we’d likely recommend a trap bar as one of the first specialty bar purchases, a multi-grip bar is high on the list as well.
+Although we’d likely recommend one of the best trap bars as one of the first specialty bar purchases, a multi-grip bar is high on the list as well.
 The reality is, there are a lot of multi-grip bars available today and about 99% of them are cheaper than this one.
 So, why would you buy it?
 Here’s what we like.

 Camber Angle & Handles